denten-books/plain-text/0-intro.md

 imbue them with magical powers and thus exist in the state of profound alienation from the conditions closet to our mental activity.

-The poetics of human--computer interaction reveal that not all texts are created equal.
+The reverse engineering of literary devices reveals that not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds ink into paper, leaving no space between type and page.
 Media-minded critics like Johanna Drucker, Katherine